dannymarshall06/Resume/README.md

 # Resume
-A simple resume using css
+A simple resume using CSS